fourier/cl-self-contained/README.md

-# Common Lisp Self-Contained Example
+# Common Lisp Self-Contained Project Example
 This repository is an example of self-contained CL project.
 It has a main system definition and 2 submodules, and the file `project.lisp` which could be used on a system without QuickLisp to quickly get the development going.
 The idea is to copy the `project.lisp` to the root folder of more complex projects to remove dependency on QuickLisp.
 Probably more features will be added to the project.